reginaalyssa/CS50-Finance/README.md

 - [Flask-Heroku] (for setting configuration defaults for Heroku-esque environment variables)
 - [Heroku] (for deployment)

 The web application can be accessed at [ra-cs50-finance.herokuapp.com].
-Feel free to explore its functionalities and let me know if you find any bugs!
+Feel free to explore its functionalities and send me an [email] if you find any bugs.

 [ra-cs50-finance.herokuapp.com]: <ra-cs50-finance.herokuapp.com>
 [Problem Set 7 - C$50 Finance]: <http://docs.cs50.net/problems/finance/finance.html>